Three delegates at the Young Scotland Programme, spring 2014

 There are debates on issues of the day, guest speakers (the first was a Nobel prize-winner), group discussions and informal dialogue.
 The intellectual core of the programme is the writing and presentation by each delegate of a paper on a subject of current interest or controversy of the delegate's own choice.
 The author of the most outstanding paper is awarded the title Scotland Young Thinker of the Year.

 The programme originated with a pilot scheme in Glasgow in November 2002.
 It was so successful that it was extended to Northern Ireland in 2003, England and Wales in 2004, and the Republic of Ireland in 2005.
-The Young Scotland Programme is now part of the wider Young UK and Ireland Programme organised by ICS's partner organisation, Leaders UK and Ireland Ltd.
+The Young Scotland Programme is now part of the wider Young UK and Ireland Programme, which is organised by ICS's partner charity, the Young Programme.

-The other principal way in which ICS strives to fulfil its founding ideals is through the publication, twice a week, of the online current affairs magazine, the Scottish Review.
+The other principal way in which ICS strives to fulfil its founding ideals is through the publication of the online current affairs magazine, the Scottish Review.
 SR was established in January 1995 as an independent quarterly journal of commentary on Scottish affairs.
 It was acquired by ICS in 2001 and went online in February 2008.
-It endures in print as an annual hardback anthology.
+It is now published weekly each Wednesday.

-ICS has no public funding.
-It depends entirely on the goodwill of individuals who support its ideals and activities by subscription or donation.
+ICS has no public funding and depends entirely on the goodwill of individuals who support its ideals and activities by subscription or donation.
+It is in the process of converting from a company limited by guarantee, with charitable status, to a Scottish Charitable Incorporated Organisation (SCIO).

 [click here] for ICS's draft new constitution